By Chet Yarbrough

 By Barbara Ehrenreich–Narrated by Cristine McMurdo-Wallis

-Putting that feeling aside, just as Griffen exposed the ugliness of racism in America, Ehrenreich exposes the guilt and shame Americans should feel when they buy a hamburger at McDonald’s or a shirt at Wal-Mart.
+Putting that feeling aside, just as Griffen exposed the ugliness of racism in America, Ehrenreich exposes the guilt Americans should feel when buying a MacDonald’s burger from a mother working for $6.25/hr.
 America is one of the richest nations on earth but refuses to offer a living-wage to twenty percent of its population.
 America is supposed to be a land of equal opportunity and freedom of choice but denies both by a misguided belief that human beings would rather be on the dole than gainfully employed.

 “Occupy Wall Street” is a disorganized movement that fails to attack the essence of capitalism’s dark side; i.e. an unfettered march toward extreme wealth for the few and a growing underclass, trapped by low wages that destroy human health, American education, and opportunity.